ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 ## Typing around inline code

-CKEditor 5 allows for typing both at the inner and outer boundaries of code to make editing easier for the users.
+CKEditor&nbsp;5 allows for typing both at the inner and outer boundaries of code to make editing easier for the users.

 **To type inside a code element**, move the caret to its (start or end) boundary.
 As long as the code remains highlighted (by default: less transparent gray), typing and applying formatting will be done within its boundaries:

-{@img assets/img/typing-inside-code.gif 770 The animation showing typing inside the code element in CKEditor 5 rich text editor.}
+{@img assets/img/typing-inside-code.gif 770 The animation showing typing inside the code element in CKEditor&nbsp;5 rich text editor.}

 **To type before or after a code element**, move the caret to its boundary, then press the Arrow key (<kbd>→</kbd> or <kbd>←</kbd>) once.
 The code is no longer highlighted and whatever text you type or formatting you apply will not be enclosed by the code element:

-{@img assets/img/typing-after-code.gif 770 The animation showing typing after the code element in CKEditor 5 rich text editor.}
+{@img assets/img/typing-after-code.gif 770 The animation showing typing after the code element in CKEditor&nbsp;5 rich text editor.}

 ## Installation